Last modified: January 16, 2021

 Algorithms

-Algorithms are step-by-step instructions to solve specific problems or perform tasks.
-They are everywhere in fields like computer science, mathematics, and engineering.
 To evaluate how good an algorithm is, we often look at its efficiency in terms of time complexity (how long it takes to run) and space complexity (how much memory it uses).
+We will discuss it in greater detail in later sections.

 Algorithms vs. Programs

-An algorithm is like a high-level blueprint for solving a specific problem.
-It is abstract and language-independent, detailing a sequence of steps without any specific syntax.
-You can think of an algorithm as a recipe that outlines a method for solving a problem, and it can be represented in various ways, such as in plain text or as a flowchart.
+An algorithm is a high-level blueprint for solving a specific problem.
+It is abstract, language-independent, and specifies a clear sequence of steps without relying on any particular programming syntax.
+An algorithm can be thought of as a recipe or method for solving a problem and can be represented in multiple forms, such as plain text or a flowchart.

 Step 1: Start